 All rooms are equipped with modern, orthopaedic-quality, queen-size beds, for nights to be the best, except one offering twin beds.
 Yet, the house remains genuine, as suggest its ancient doors which hinges are heavily sealed in the thick walls masonry.

 As years go by, the restoration of this old lay keeps going on.
-Thomas and François are now hosting friends and travelers with whom they continue to share the story on the occasion of a dinner or a breakfast, by the dining room stove when cold outside or under the star-spangled sky of the arbour during summer.
+Thomas and François are now hosting friends and travelers with whom they continue to share the story on the occasion of a breakfast, by the dining room stove when cold outside or under the star-spangled sky of the arbour during summer.